vatpac-technology/sops/docs/enroute/Melbourne Centre/HUO.md

 | ---- | -------- | --------- | -------- |
 | Huon | Melbourne Centre | 122.600 | ML-HUO_CTR |

+### CPDLC

+The Primary Communication Method for HUO is Voice.

+[CPDLC](../../controller-skills/cpdlc.md) may be used in lieu when applicable.

+The CPDLC Station Code is `YHUO`.

 ## Airspace

 <figure markdown>